Meorge/Assemble-Next/README.md

 I developed this program entierly on OS X, and although I don't remember integrating any OS X-specific stuff into the program, there may be some things that I don't know about.
 If you find any of these things (or the program just acts up in any way), tell us what happened and we'll look into it.

-Happy hacking!
+Happy hacking!<br>
-- The Reggie Next Team
+-- The Reggie Next Team